 - Cuisine: Southern

-This healthy cowboy caviar recipe (also known as Texas caviar) is made with all-natural ingredients!
+This healthy cowboy caviar recipe (also known as Texas caviar) is made from scratch with all-natural ingredients!
 Serve it as a dip, salsa or salad—it’ll be a hit at your next party.
 Recipe yields a lot of “caviar,” about 8 cups.

 - 2 (14-ounce) cans black-eyed peas, rinsed and drained, or 3 cups cooked black-eyed peas